josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/⚙️_the_feedback_machine.md

 # ⚙️ The Feedback Machine

-**First created:** 2026-09-07 | **Last updated:** 2026-09-07
+**First created:** 2026-09-07 | **Last updated:** 2026-09-20
-*The cybernetic core of Training Debrief: how operational experience becomes institutional knowledge, how knowledge becomes changed behaviour, and where the signal gets lost.*
+*The cybernetic core of Training Debrief: how reality becomes signal, how signal survives institutions, how information reaches the people who can act, and whether action actually changes readiness.*

 ---